 TRANSPORTATION AND INFRASTRUCTURE

 Brendan and Liz will prioritize bridge and road repairs.
 Beyond public safety, investments in our roads and bridges are critical in keeping our tourism economy strong.
-We have been told police officers are instructed to take their seat-belts off “just in case” when they cross the Middle-Thorofare Bridge from Wildwood Crest to Cape May.
+We have been told police officers are instructed to take their seat-belts off “just in case” when they cross the Middle-Thorofare Bridge connecting Wildwood Crest to Cape May.
 Look at what happened in Avalon and Sea Isle when the Townsend’s Inlet Bridge was closed during the peak summer season due to safety concerns.
 Local businesses can attest to their financial losses and the overwhelming need for bridge repair.

-However, the county taxpayer will not be able to pick up the tab by themselves for much-needed county bridge and road repairs.
+The county taxpayer will not be able to pick up the tab by themselves for much-needed county bridge and road repairs.
 The State and Federal government are going to have to step up.
 Brendan and Liz will be unrelenting in their pursuit for State and Federal funding making sure Cape May County receives its fair share.